amacy/aaronmacy.com/readme.md

 To Do
 -----
-- fluid grid on websites.html in IE8
+- Fluid grid on websites.html in IE8
+- Get production versions of third party CSS/JS